 On October 11, 1764, Philidor's Te Deum (Requim pour Rameau) was sung at a memorial service for Jean-Philippe Rameau (1683-1764).

 In 1765 he composed the music for the comique opera Tom Jones for the theater loosely based on Henry Fielding's (1707-1754) novel, The History of Tom Jones, a Foundling,published in 1749.
 The text was written by Antoine-Alexandre-Henri Poinsinet (1735-1769).
 Philidor introduced for the first time an unaccompanied quartet.
 It first premiered at the Comedie-Italienne, Hotel de Bourgogne, in Paris, on February 17, 1765.
-It was damned the first night.
+It was damned and booed by the public the first night.
 However, Philidor had the text revised by Michael-Jaen Sedaine, and this new version was performed almost a year later, on January 30, 1766, to great success.
 It proved to be one of the most popular operas comiques of the late 18th century.

 In Tom Jones, Philidor showed that he was a pioneer in descriptive music.
 He introduced onomatropic sounds into his orchestra — the hunting horn, the bay of the hounds, the horses' hooves, and the crack of whips. (source: Schonberg, Grandmasters of Chess, 1973, P. 34)